 We know recycling used cooking oil is ethical and good for the environment.
 But when it comes to which type of oils can be recycled and which cannot, not all oils are created equal.
-Not all cooking oil can be recycled.
+Not all used oil types can be recycled.

 Why Can't Certain Oils Be Recycled?